 It is good that you affirm consistently the importance of an individual’s faith — you make it clear that no Christian should fear that your methods or techniques would impact the cult member’s religious faith negatively.
 You are unselfishly sharing what you know with others, and encouraging them to try it.
 The Moonies would have undoubtedly left you alone, had they any idea what your indoctrination would eventually lead to!
 God works in mysterious ways.”

 Joyce Farrell, Mother of ex-Scientologist

-“We've known Steve Hassan personally, and his work, for over 25 years.
+“We've known Steven Hassan personally, and his work, for over 25 years.
 Many times we have talked and shared information about particular gurus and cults as we are aligned in believing that healthy spirituality requires personal integrity and social responsibility.
 In 1989 we asked for his feedback on our booklet on gurus.
 He was so impressed that he said we should expand it into a book.
 The resulting book, The Guru Papers: Masks of Authoritarian Power (1993), has become a classic in helping free people from authoritarian teachers and groups.
-Steve Hassan has been at the forefront of investigating cults, cult behavior, and successfully deprogramming many of those ensnared.
+Steven Hassan has been at the forefront of investigating cults, cult behavior, and successfully deprogramming many of those ensnared.
 He has shown the very real dangers that cults bring to individuals and society.
 His dedication to freeing people from insidious mind control has been his focus for 36 years.
 So we are pleased to support him and his new book Freedom of Mind: Helping Loved Ones Leave Controlling People, Cults and Beliefs.”

 Joel Kramer & Diana Alstad, co-authors of The Guru Papers: Masks of Authoritarian Power